anirudhlakhotia/keyword-extract/README.md

 ## Using Small Language Models for Enhanced Efficiency

 In our project, we leverage the capabilities of small language models to enhance efficiency in various aspects of our workflow.
-These smaller models, such as stabilityai/stablelm-zephyr-3b or microsoft/phi-2, play a crucial role in several key areas:
+These smaller models, such as **stabilityai/stablelm-zephyr-3b** or **microsoft/phi-2**, play a crucial role in several key areas:

 1. **Automated Dataset Cleaning**: We utilize small language models to develop a pipeline for automated dataset cleaning.
 By leveraging these models, we streamline the data cleaning process, improving dataset quality and reliability.

-2. **Token Counting and Distribution Analysis**: Small language models enable us to quantify the number of tokens within any given dataset for any given tokenizer.
-This functionality serves as a fundamental tool for analyzing token distributions and comprehending vocabulary dimensions across datasets, facilitating more informed decision-making in our project workflow.
+2. **Fine-tuning and Transfer Learning**: We leverage small language models for fine-tuning and transfer learning tasks.
+By starting with a pre-trained small language model and fine-tuning it on our specific domain or task, we can achieve better performance and adaptability.

 3. **Efficient Resource Utilization**: We optimize resource utilization in our project.
 These models require less computational power and memory compared to larger models, allowing us to process larger datasets and perform computations more efficiently.

-4. **Fine-tuning and Transfer Learning**: We leverage small language models for fine-tuning and transfer learning tasks.
-By starting with a pre-trained small language model and fine-tuning it on our specific domain or task, we can achieve better performance and adaptability.

 ## Algorithm Overview, How are reviews suggested to customers?